DanielYang59/DFT_Utility_Scripts/README.md

 ## vasp/kpoints
 This Python script generates a regular KPOINTS file for VASP calculations.
 The user specifies the number of k-points along each of the three axes (`a`, `b`, `c`).
 They can also choose between a Gamma-centered or Monkhorst-Pack mesh type.

+## vasp/dos
+This tool simplifies the extraction of pDOS data from VASP's vasprun.xml files.

+# TODO:

 # Contributing to the Project